TheBreakroom/TheBreakroom/README.md

 - Level sync and gear scaling available
 - All Jobs can Widescan
 - All players have auto reraise always.
+- Specials are reduced to 30 minute cooldowns.

 ### 👾 __**Monsters**__
 - NMs have had their HP and Stats boosted 5x